solid-contrib/solid-client/docs/installing.md

 ### webpack

 Using solid-client with webpack requires some configuration.
-You'll need the json-loader for webpack and will need to exclude the xhr2 module from the build.
+You'll need the json-loader for webpack and will need to exclude the xhr2 and xmlhttprequest modules from the build.

 First install solid-client and json-loader: